UM-Bridge/benchmarks/benchmarks/abm-attack-fraction/README.md

 ## Overview

-In this benchmark we run [EMOD](https://docs.idmod.org/projects/emod-generic/en/latest/index.html), an agent based disease transmission model, looking at how $R_0$  and the correlation between individuals acquisition and transmission correlation can affect the ultimate attack fraction.
-There is no waning immunity.
+In this benchmark we run [EMOD](https://docs.idmod.org/projects/emod-generic/en/latest/index.html), a stochastic agent based disease transmission model, to look at how the reproductive number, [$R_0$](https://en.wikipedia.org/wiki/Basic_reproduction_number), and the correlation between an individual's acquisition and transmission correlation can affect the ultimate attack fraction.
+It turns out that this correlation can greatly affect that size of the outbreak for a fixed reproductive number.

 ## Authors
 - [Katherine Rosenfeld](mailto:katherine.rosenfeld@gatesfoundation.org)